2.1 Understand the social environment of road transport and the rules governing it

 • where the driver has driven a vehicle fitted with a digital tachograph during any of the above period, then they must be able to produce the printout from that digital equipment

-• Where a chart is taken or seized by an authorised inspecting officer then the driver must make out a new chart and ask the inspecting officer to sign it to the effect that he has taken the original chart.
+• Where a chart is taken or seized by an authorised inspecting officer then the driver must make out a new chart and ask the inspecting officer to sign it to the effect that they have taken the original chart.
 The driver must then record the remaining duties for that day on that chart

 Tachographs showing change of vehicles during duty